 Connecting with Millennials, however, requires a whole new playbook for engagement.
-Financial professionals successfully working with this generation are using the latest financial wellness technology, aligning themselves with trusted sources of advice, committing to an educational experience for prospects and clients, redesigning the way they price and deliver planning services, and creating transparency throughout the entire financial planning process.
+Financial professionals hoping to provide financial services for millennials must use the latest financial wellness technology, align themselves with trusted sources of advice, commit to an educational experience for prospects and clients, redesign the way they price and deliver planning services, and create transparency throughout the entire financial planning process.

 It may seem like a tall order at first.
 To help you understand and overcome the most common barriers to engaging Millennials, this is the first blog in a three-part series on how financial professionals must adapt for the millennial investor.